 Our old west ambiance will bring you through the passage of time.
-You’ll enjoy strolling around the pedestrian friendly district where life-size bronze statues, six with narration tell the history of our community.
-Three beautiful murals, and other distinctive sculptures are featured around the downtown area.
-Frontier Street looks as much as it did at the beginning of the century, with the 1895 year old Santa Fe Depot anchoring the street as the offices for the Wickenburg Chamber of Commerce and designated Arizona Visitor’s Center.
+You’ll enjoy strolling around the pedestrian-friendly district where life-size bronze statues, six with narration tell the history of our community.
+Three beautiful murals and other distinctive sculptures are featured around the downtown area.
+Frontier Street looks as much as it did at the beginning of the century, with the 1895 Santa Fe Depot anchoring the street as the offices for the Wickenburg Chamber of Commerce and designated Arizona Visitor’s Center.
 The Drover Caboose and A.T.S.F.
-Locomotive are open to the public Mid October – Mid May on Friday & Saturday from 10 :00 a.m. – 2 p.m. except on major holidays.
+Locomotive are open to the public Mid-October – Mid-May on Friday & Saturday from 10:00 a.m. to 2:00 p.m. except on major holidays.
 The Desert Caballeros Western Museum on the south end of the street features a variety of noted cowboy art along with permanent art displays and special exhibitions.

-WICKENBURG has a variety of unique businesses who offer a diversity of jewelry, arts and crafts, gifts of western distinction, and custom designed.
-Many of the local businesses have specialty gifts, western wear apparel and tack, galleries, antique stores, western collectibles, furniture & gifts, Southwestern items, Native American handicrafts & jewelry, specialty foods, clothing, handcrafted leather goods, Pottery, custom cowboy hats, and much more to help create your own sense of style.
+Wickenburg has a variety of unique businesses that offer a diversity of jewelry, arts and crafts, gifts of western distinction, and custom designs.
+Many of the local businesses have special gifts, western wear, apparel, and tack, galleries, antique stores, western collectibles, furniture & gifts, Southwestern items, Native American handicrafts & jewelry, specialty foods, clothing, handcrafted leather goods, pottery, custom cowboy hats, and much more to help create your own sense of style.